That-Dev-Girl-Sites/talks.jhalabi.com/dynamic-blocks/slides.md

-# Dynamic Blocks for the win!
+# Dynamic Blocks... for the win!

 Customize Gutenberg without living in fear of validation errors.